 According to the EPA, the total generation of MSW in 2017 was 267.8 million tons or 4.51 pounds per person per day.
 Of the MSW generated, approximately 67 million tons were recycled and 27 million tons were composted, representing a 35.2% recycling and composting rate.
 In addition, more than 34 million tons of MSW (12.7%) were combusted with energy recovery and more than 139 million tons of MSW (52.1%) were landfilled.

 One component of MSW that is increasingly being separated from landfill waste is unwanted food, or “food scraps.”
-In a number of towns and cities, food scrap recycling programs have been created to divert food waste from landfills to special composting facilities that can transform the scraps into natural fertilizer.
+In a number of towns and cities, food scrap recycling programs have been created to divert food waste from landfills to special composting facilities that can transform the scraps into natural fertilizers.

 National Sword Policy